What is the meaning of moonlighting?

 As a result, employees may look for opportunities outside of their primary jobs to learn and grow.

 To avoid this, employers may invest more in their employee’s learning and development.
+They must also teach them the meaning of moonlighting and clarify which activities are not allowed under the moonlighting policy.
 They may also provide their employees with the freedom to work outside of their usual job role within the company.
 It’s like creating an internal gig economy, where your employees can devote up to 20% of their time to in-house projects.
-Read more about it here
+Read more about it here.

 While, the Moonlighting policy is something that companies have already adopted, other prevention ways are slowly growing.